Air Ambulance Crew + Team

 Southampton Oxford Neonatal Transport

 The Southampton Oxford Neonatal Transfer service (SONeT) is a collaboration between two neonatal intensive care units (NICUs) in Oxford and Southampton.
 It provides emergency neonatal retrievals, planned transfers and repatriations in Thames Valley and Wessex Neonatal Network.

 Southampton & Oxford Retrieval Team are based at Southampton General Hospital.
 The team retrieve critically ill children and babies from the south coast, The Isle of Wight and the south west, Devon and Cornwall and also Jersey and Guernsey.
 The Children’s Air Ambulance is able to transfer the team and patient from the Isle of Wight to Southampton General Hospital in just 6 Minutes.

 The South Thames Retrieval Service are based at Evelina London Children's Hospital.
 They transfer critically ill children and babies from hospitals in London, Kent, Surrey and Sussex, along the South Coast, and also from the north of England for urgent medical care.
 Transferring a seriously ill young patient from the south coast to London can take the Children’s Air Ambulance only 18 Minutes.

-Western Acute Transport for Children Retrieval Team are based at the Bristol Royal Hospital for Children.
-The team transfer seriously ill children and babies that require emergency surgery from other hospitals in north Devon and Cornwall, the south west and south wales.
+Wales and West Acute Transport for Children Retrieval Team are based at the Bristol Royal Hospital for Children.
+The team transfer seriously ill children and babies that require emergency surgery from other hospitals in north Devon and Cornwall, the south-west and south Wales.
 The Children’s Air Ambulance is able to fly a sick child from Truro to Bristol in just 45 minutes.

 West Midlands Ambulance Service NHS Trust